disouzam/thirdbit/fiction/iffy/index.md

 one of the Australian scientists studying them finally said, throwing der hands up in defeat.*

-*Like Nova Zembla,
-what China wanted in exchange was anything old and trivial.
-Sometimes the two cold minds fought fierce little battles over a motorcycle or a stash of vintage clothing still wrapped in protective plastic.
+*Sometimes those two cold minds fought fierce little battles over a motorcycle or a stash of vintage clothing still wrapped in protective plastic.
-War machines would tear at each other, then freeze mid-strike or wander away according to strategic calculations that nothing made of meat would ever understand.
 And sometimes,
 like the gods of old,
-it made bargains with people that were more than they seemed.*
+they made bargains that were more than they seemed.*

 </section>